mmottl/gsl-ocaml/README.md

 ### Vectors and Matrices

-There are several datatypes for handling vectors and matrices.
+There are several data types for handling vectors and matrices.

   * Modules `Gsl.Vector`, `Gsl.Vector.Single`, `Gsl.Vector_complex`,
     `Gsl.Vector_complex.Single`, and the corresponding matrix modules use